soluble-io/soluble-mediatools/docs/index.md

 can easily try and tune later.
 Check also [alternatives](./#alternatives) wrappers for ffmpeg, they are good and sometimes offer more magic if you're looking for it.

-It likes [PSR](https://www.php-fig.org/psr/) (psr-log, psr-container), tastes php 7.1 in strict mode, tries to fail as early as possible with clear exception messages and ensure that substitution is possible when you need to customize *(SOLID friendly)*.
+It likes [PSR](https://www.php-fig.org/psr/) (psr-log, psr-container, psr-simplecache), tastes php 7.1 in strict mode, tries to fail as early as possible with clear exception messages and ensure that substitution is possible when you need to customize *(SOLID friendly)*.
 Last but not least, all services accepts a `LoggerInterface` one more reason to